 This breed loves to spend time with their owners and make them laugh with their funny personalities.
 Their small stature and easy going nature make them the ideal pet for apartment dwellers.

-The Chihuahua is the second most popular dog breed in the United States.
+The Chihuahua is one of the most popular dog breed in the United States and we often see this breed in movies.
 They are so popular in Southern California that there are now programs to send Chihuahuas from shelters in California to other shelters across the country that do not have as many.

 If you decide to bring a Dalmatian into your home, make sure to get him from a reputable breeder.
 Also, they can have serious behavioral problems if not given proper extensive training.